Chalk outline: History and modern use

-While chalk outlines were occasionally used in the past, they often were drawn by the police for press photographers, not for investigative purposes.
-It allowed the press to take a picture and represent the scene without the gruesomeness of a body.
+While chalk outlines were occasionally used in the past, they were often drawn by the police for press photographers, as opposed to investigative purposes.
+This allowed the press to take a picture and represent the scene accurately without graphically depicting a body.

-Some sources indicate that while not part of official procedure, some uninformed investigators may occasionally draw outlines, particularly in non-homicide accidents.
+Some sources indicate that, while not part of official procedure, some uninformed investigators may occasionally draw chalk outlines, particularly in non-homicide accidents.
 The term "chalk fairy" is occasionally used to describe an officer that makes the chalk outline, often without authorization and while unwittingly contaminating the scene.

-While the use of chalk is uncommon, investigators may make smaller marks, or use removable flags, index cards, or even markers, to indicate important positions, particularly if other references are not available.
+While the use of chalk is uncommon, investigators may make smaller marks, or use removable flags, index cards, or markers, to indicate important positions, particularly if other references are not available.

 In popular culture

-Chalk outlines of bodies are familiar tropes in popular culture.
-Often they are used in humorous ways depicting awkward positioning or meticulous precision, or portending a character's impending death by having them prematurely fall into a drawn outline.
+Chalk outlines of bodies are a familiar trope in popular culture.
+They are often used in humorous ways, depicting awkward positioning or meticulous precision, or portending a character's impending death by having them prematurely fall into a drawn outline.
 The Naked Gun series made extensive use of the prop, as have a number of other comedies.

-More generally the term has become synonymous with tragic death and has been used in literature, music, and visual arts.
+More generally, the term has become synonymous with tragic death and has been used in literature, music, and visual arts.
 Some author guides have listed the procedure as standard.